wpgp/python_tools/zonal_statistics/README.md

 ## Zonal Statistics

 This folder contains several scripts for performing zonal statistics around points, especially for extracting population count from the gridded population data.
-Most of the tools are built upon the following packages such that installing them are necessary:
+Most of the tools are built upon the following packages such that installing them is necessary:
 - [numpy](https://numpy.org)
 - [pandas](https://pandas.pydata.org)
 - [fiona](https://fiona.readthedocs.io)